 As the world returns to normal, our programme of activities has re-started fairly gently.
 We hope to have our normal full scope of events this year.
 If you’re able to help by running one of our Reasonable Weather Wednesdays, please do get in touch!

 Do keep a close eye on our events page to find out what’s going on this season or contact one of our committee members to see if there might be something suitable for you!

-Thank you for visiting our Centre’s web site.
+Thank you for visiting the ‘New Forest’ Centre’s web site.

-The New Forest Centre is very fortunate to have its core area as the ‘New Forest National Park’, which covers an area of 566 square kilometres.
+The New Forest Centre is very fortunate to be situated around the ‘New Forest National Park’, which covers an area of 566 square kilometres.
 This provides a great backdrop for our short day tours and social events.

-For information on the type of events we arrange please visit our ‘Events’ page, where dates and times are provided.
-We also provide 3 monthly evening meetings, and they can be found under ‘Noggins’ and are spread across our catchment area, to provide a local link for our 180 members.
+Our ‘Events’ page holds information on the choice of events we arrange, so please check this out, and where dates and times can be found.
+We also provide 3 monthly evening meetings, and they can be found under ‘Noggins’ and are spread across our catchment area, to provide a local link for our 160 members.